-The Supplemental Nutrition Assistance Program (SNAP), formerly Food Stamps, helps low-income people and families buy the food needed for good health.
-The benefits are provided on the Illinois Link Card – an electronic card that is accepted at most grocery stores and is administered by The Department of Human Services (DHS).
+The Supplemental Nutrition Assistance Program (SNAP) helps low-income people and families buy the food they need to help them achieve good health.
+Benefits are administered by the Illinois Department of Human Services (IDHS) and provided on the Illinois Link Card – an electronic card that looks and works like a debit card at most grocery stores and some farmer’s markets and online grocery delivery services.

 Who can receive these services?

-Most households with low income can get SNAP benefits, and ACCESS’ Benefits Specialists can help you determine if you qualify.
-If you do meet the qualifications, we will provide you with a list of information needed to complete your application; this includes appropriate documents and proof of income.
+To see if you qualify for benefits, refer to this ABE Screener questionnaire from IDHS or speak to an ACCESS Benefit Specialist who can help determine your eligibility.
+If you do meet the qualifications, we will provide you with a list of information needed to complete your application, which includes appropriate documents and proof of income.

 What documents are needed to apply for SNAP?

-The more information you can provide about you and/or qualifying family members, the better.
+The more information you can provide about yourself and/or any qualifying family members, the better.
 This helps the application process move more quickly.
 We suggest supplying various types of documents such as:

 - Birth certificates